 Can someone pick up my race packet for me at the EXPO?

-Each relay team must designate ONE registered team member to pick up the Bibs/ChronoTrack B-Tags, race packet, and t-shirts for the entire team.
+Each relay team must designate ONE registered team member to pick up the Bibs/ChronoTrack B-Tags, Ankle Timing Band, race packet, and race-shirts for the entire team.
 Photo ID is required, NO exceptions.

 I cannot attend race packet pick-up on either Friday or Saturday.
 Can I pick up my packet on Sunday?

 Yes.
 Packet pick-up is available at the RunVermont offices, One Main Street, Suite 304 in Burlington (2 blocks from the Start) from 5:00-6:00 a.m.
 Pick-up will close at 6:00 a.m.
 SHARP, and packets will NOT be available at the Start.

 Why are shirt sizes not guaranteed?

 Despite our efforts to correctly estimate the number of shirts we will need in each size, we are not able to guarantee shirt sizes; shirts are ordered from the supplier months in advance of the race, long before final registration numbers are available.
 Shirts are available on a first-come, first-served basis at packet pick-up.
 Come early to ensure you receive the size of your choice.
 Sizes may not be switched at packet pickup.